rovingpen/path-of-the-kings/chapter-14.md

 *He* had a body!

-No.... it wasn't quite *his* as it was HIS. *He* inhabited it, *he* saw the world through it, but could not interact with nor control it.
+No... it wasn't quite *his* as it was HIS. *He* inhabited it, *he* saw the world through it, but could not interact with nor control it.

 ...Until now.